andrewdyer/react-text-provider/README.md

 export default App;
 ```

-Alternatively, for components that render a lot of text you can use the `Text` component to streamline the process:
+Alternatively, you can also use the `Text` component for a more streamlined way to render text:

 ```tsx
 // App.tsx